nuwave/lighthouse/docs/master/api-reference/directives.md

 arguments will be passed before the static args.
 """
 directive @can(
     """
     The ability to check permissions for.
     """
     ability: String!

     """
-  If your policy checks against specific model instances, specify the name of the field argument that contains its primary key(s).

-  You may pass the string in dot notation to use nested inputs.
+    Query for specific model instances to check the policy against, using arguments with directives that add constraints to the query builder, such as `@eq`.

+    Mutually exclusive with `find`.
     """
-  find: String
+    query: Boolean = false

     """
+    Apply scopes to the underlying query.
+    """
+    scopes: [String!]

+    """
     Specify the class name of the model to use.
     This is only needed when the default model detection does not work.
     """
     model: String

     """
     Pass along the client given input data as arguments to `Gate::check`.
     """
     injectArgs: Boolean = false

     """
-  Resolve the model by directive args like @eq, @where etc.
-  You may not use the find argument in combination with findByArgs
-  """
-  findByArgs: Boolean = false

-  """
-  Apply scopes to the underlying query.
-  """
-  scopes: [String!]

-  """
     Statically defined arguments that are passed to `Gate::check`.

     You may pass pass arbitrary GraphQL literals, e.g.: [1, 2, 3] or { foo: "bar" }
     """
     args: CanArgs

+    """
+    If your policy checks against specific model instances, specify the name of the field argument that contains its primary key(s).

+    You may pass the string in dot notation to use nested inputs.

+    Mutually exclusive with `search`.
+    """
+    find: String
 ) repeatable on FIELD_DEFINITION

 """